-We are still in the Ionian, where there are lots of places to explore.
+This year we are sailing in the Ionian, where there are lots of places to explore.
 We try to go to locations that are slightly off the beaten track, where flotilla boats don’t venture.
-Nothing wrong with flotilla boats, but sometimes it’s nice to be among just half a dozen other yachts, instead of 20 or 30 jostling for places.
+Nothing wrong with flotilla boats, but sometimes it’s nice to be among just a few other yachts, instead of 20 or 30 jostling for places.

 The island of Kalamos is part of the Ionian group, but along with its smaller neighbour Kastos, gets forgotten when you ask people to name islands in this area of Greece.